We all need help from time to time with our photography. Whether it is trying to understand a specific process, or how to obtain a particular shot.

 Each of these elements works together in capturing the light necessary for an image.
 Changing one of these settings in manual mode means that you need to change one or both of the others.

-This infographic is a very smart way to let you know quickly which settings make the image lighter or darker.
+This infographic is an ingenious way to let you know quickly which settings make the image lighter or darker.

-As far as cheat sheets go, this is one of the best camera settings cheat sheets available.
+As far as cheat sheets go, this one from the Tripod Diaries is one of the best for camera settings.

 This handy infographic focuses on the ISO scale.
 It starts by briefly looking at understanding the ISO scale.
 From there, it lets you know when you need to increase your ISO and why.